Thoracotomy: VATS

 Video-assisted thoracoscopic surgery (VATS) is a less invasive alternative to thoracotomy in selected cases, much like laparoscopic surgery.
 There are lesser postoperative complications and better long-term survival following VATS lobectomy compared to open thoracotomy lobectomy for NSCLC.
 VATS lobectomy does not compromise patient safety or the oncological efficacy.

 Post-thoracotomy pain

 Thoracic epidural analgesia or paravertebral blockade have shown to be the most effective methods for post-thoracotomy pain control.
 However, contraindications to neuraxial anesthesia include hypovolemia, shock, increase in ICP, coagulopathy or thrombocytopenia, sepsis, or infection at puncture site.
 Comparing thoracic epidural analgesia and paravertebral blockade, paravertebral blockade reduced the risks of developing minor complications, however paravertebral blockade was as effective as thoracic epidural blockade in controlling acute pain.
 Transcutaneous electrical nerve stimulation has also shown to be useful in the management of post-thoracotomy pain.
 Specifically, it has been found to be a good adjunct in the management of moderate to severe post-thoracotomy pain and effective as a lone modality in mild post-thoracotomy pain (e.g. after video-assisted thoracoscopy).
+Evidence from a 2025 systematic review suggests that, in chest surgery, nerve blocks can offer small short-term reductions in pain or opioid use.